 You should not use apremilast if you are allergic to it.

-Some people have depression or thoughts about suicide while taking apremilast.
-Your doctor will need to check your progress at regular visits while you are using apremilast.
+Some people have thoughts about suicide while taking apremilast.
+Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.